reclaimprotocol/reclaim-inapp-ios-sdk/README.md

 <img src="https://github.com/reclaimprotocol/reclaim-inapp-ios-sdk/raw/53a19f88c8d90df485a60dc20190f740cd9fd108/Screenshots/Install/PodBuildErrorFix.png" alt="Xcode build error due to CocoaPods" width="500">

 7. Your project should build successfully.

+For more info, check the [Reclaim Example - SwiftUI with CocoaPods](https://github.com/reclaimprotocol/reclaim-inapp-ios-sdk/blob/main/Examples/SwiftUIWithPodExample/README.md) for a complete example of how to use the SDK in a SwiftUI application with CocoaPods.

 #### Method 3: When working with a Swift Package Manager manifest: